dgrisham/csci400/assignments/ruby/1-basics/description.md

 For simplicity of grading, please:

--   Name your program `WordGame.rb`
+-   Name your program `word_game.rb`
--   Ensure you can run your program from the command line as: `ruby WordGame.rb`
+-   Ensure you can run your program from the command line as:
+    `ruby word_game.rb`

 *Note*: For any assignment which lists 'simplicity of grading' criteria, failure to follow the directions *will* result in loss of points.
 Amount